aspnet/Tooling/known-issues-vs2017.md

 Manually adjust the globbing pattern to include the 'ExcludedDir/DefaultController'

 ### Ambiguity error during scaffolding controller with Entity Framework
-Error message regarding ambiguity between DataContext member names during scaffolding controller using EntityFramework
+Error message regarding ambiguity between DataContext member names during scaffolding controller using EntityFrameworkCore

 * #### Issue:
 If the DataContext class has a member (property, method, variable) defined with the same name as the Model class being used for scaffolding other than a DbSet<> property for the model class, scaffolding fails with an error as below